 The example we’ve driven is owned by the Dunsfold Collection.
 Apparently it’s manager Phil Bashall’s pride and joy, and that’s evident from its simply immaculate condition.

-The car is a 1954 Series I 107-inch pick-up – the equivalent of today’s Defender 110 truck cab.
-There’s little evidence that it’s more than 60 years old, but there are little quirks that set it apart from today’s Defender.
+The car is a 1954 Series I 107-inch pick-up – the equivalent of the last13 Defender 110 truck cab.
+There’s little evidence that it’s more than 60 years old, but there are little quirks that set it apart from the Defender that would come decades later.

 The wipers, for example, are manually operated.
 An interesting concept on a wet Scottish island.
 And the speedo is set in the middle and bobs around telling you vaguely how fast you’re daring to go – with VMax from its 53hp 2.0-litre petrol engine somewhere around 50mph.